-Over recent years, a new wave of Korean restaurants has lifted the game in Sydney.
-From upscale contemporary Korean diners and neighbourhood delis to humble Blue Mountains cafes and Sydney's first Korean wagyu "omakase", there are plenty of Korean restaurants challenging Sydney's idea of Korean food.
+In recent years, a new wave of Korean restaurants has lifted the game in Sydney.
+From upscale contemporary Korean diners to humble Blue Mountains cafes and Sydney's first Wagyu omakase, there are plenty of Korean restaurants challenging Sydney's idea of Korean food.

-Here are the top Korean restaurants in Sydney right now.
+Here are the best Korean restaurants in Sydney right now.
 Looking for Korean BBQ specifically?
 Check out Sydney's best Korean BBQ spots here.

 Sáng By Mabasa

 Sáng By Mabasa has been winning the hearts of Sydneysiders since it opened back in 2018.
-The pint-sized, stylish contemporary diner is run by one family, with the kitchen helmed by husband and wife Seung-kee Son and Jin-sun Son, and the front of house run by their son Kenny Yong-soo Son and his wife Youmee Jeon.
-And what this tiny restaurant lacks in size it delivers in charm, authentic Korean food, and stunning presentation.
+The pint-sized contemporary diner is run by one family, with the kitchen helmed by husband and wife Seung-kee Son and Jin-sun, and the front of house run by their son Kenny Yong-soo and his wife Youmee Jeon.

 Korean BBQ, but make it fancy.
-That is the essential idea behind Woo Wol, a brand new restaurant from the team behind Sydney's high-end Korean restaurant, Jung Sung.
-Located within the Kensignton Street dining precinct, Woo Wol acts as both a sleek Korean BBQ joint and an all-out, wagyu-filled omakase-inspired experience.
+That is the essential idea behind Woo Wol, a Korean restaurant in the Kensington Street dining precinct that offers both a sleek Korean BBQ joint and a Wagyu-filled omakase experience.

-For lunch and dinner, Woo Wol's Korean BBQ is fired up over true charcoal grills—think barbecue sets packed with soy-marinated beef or pork rib or wagyu beef, Japanese-inspired bento boxes, loads of rice and noodle dishes, and classic Korean bibimbap served two ways—with sashimi or stone pot wagyu.
-There's even an insane "wagyu cake", made up of a chef's selection of meats.
-As for Woo Wol Black—AKA the signature omakase experience—it is due to open in September 2022.
-Book here.
+For lunch and dinner, Woo Wol's Korean BBQ is fired up over true charcoal grills—think barbecue sets packed with soy-marinated beef or pork rib or Wagyu beef, Japanese-inspired bento boxes, loads of rice and noodle dishes, and classic Korean bibimbap served two ways—with sashimi or stone pot Wagyu.

 Pu Ji Mi

 Family-owned Pu Ji Mi, hidden away in an unassuming Eastwood mall, serves up one of the best bulgogi in Sydney.
-It dishes up home-style food, or "jibbab", in a no-frills restaurant reminiscent of a cafeteria—think exposed utility kitchen, simple timber tables, and chipped dining chairs.
-On top of the excellent bulgogi (of which Dan Hong's a fan), there's pork and kimchi stew, beef intestine hot pot, deep-fried octopus, short rib soup, seafood pancake, and bibimbap.
-Walk-in only.
+It dishes up home-style food, or jibbab, in a no-frills restaurant reminiscent of a cafeteria—think exposed utility kitchen, simple timber tables, and chipped dining chairs—that's always jam-packed with those in the know.

-SOUL Deli's more sophisticated sister, SOUL Dining, is located just down the road on Devonshire Street.
-But while its deli-cafe sibling is light, bright and fun, this is an intimate, rule-breaking Korean restaurant that's unlike anything else you'll find in Sydney.
-It's an amalgamation of contemporary Korean cuisine with modern Australian techniques, plus the odd nod to Kim's European upbringing.
-And it works, brilliantly.
+SOUL Deli's sophisticated sister, SOUL Dining, is an intimate, rule-breaking Korean restaurant that's unlike anything else you'll find in Sydney, doing contemporary Korean cuisine with modern Australian techniques.

-Snacks include devilled eggs with whipped salted cod roe and caviar, Korean beef terrine with anchovy sheets and mustard butter, and kingfish swimming in "kimchi water", followed by larger dishes like triple-cooked octopus, Korean spicy charcoal chicken, and, of course, wagyu steak (MB 9+).
+Snacks include devilled eggs with whipped salted cod roe and caviar, kingfish swimming in "kimchi water" and larger dishes like triple-cooked octopus, Korean spicy charcoal chicken and, of course, Wagyu steak.

-The winner here is Korean fried chicken, which comes in half and full serves and in 12 different options—from honey tabasco and salted egg yolk flavours to snow cheese and old-school fired chicken with garlic dip variations.
+The winner here is Korean fried chicken, which comes in half and full serves and in 12 different options—from honey Tabasco and salted egg yolk flavours to snow cheese and old-school fried chicken with garlic dip variations.
 You can also get hot pot, black bean noodles, grilled smoked duck, pork katsu and waffles, rice dishes, and an insane number of soups.
 Plus, it has an impressive range of sool (drinks), with everything from Korean beers and peach ciders to makgeolli (rice wine) and fruit-flavoured soju.
-Walk-in only.

 Red Pepper Bistro